chrisworman/task-api/README.md

 for editing source files.

 ## Docker Terminal
-In another terminal build the Docker image, which might take a few minutes to
+In another terminal build the Docker image, which may take a few minutes:
-complete:
 ```
 $ cd task-api
 $ ./dev.sh docker build   # build the development docker image